TZer0/tzer0.github.io/twitterterrible.md

 ### The Case

-I'd like to talk about this tweet from a leftist content creator and the reactions it got:
+I'd like to talk about this (now deleted) tweet from a leftist content creator and the reactions it got:
 > If your primary enemy is "breadtubers" or content creator X then you're not really attacking anyone who wields any actual power.
 >
 > You just hate an e-celeb.
 In which case fair dues but it's not exactly revolutionary action